This species is known as

 Bluespotted Ribbontail Ray and the correct latin name is

 Taeniura lymma.
-The family that this marine fish species belongs to is called the
+The family that this fish belongs to is called the

 Stingray family. (